kswang2400/project-tracker/README.md

 Version History

 #### 1.2.0 - Github Integration -- *coming soon*
-Connet your projects on ProjectTracker with any repo on your github!
+Connect your projects on ProjectTracker with any repo on your github!

 #### 1.1.0 - Slack Integration -- July 10, 2015
 Site redesign, models more informative, integration with Slack (not user facing)